darkMatterServer/slow-control-scripts/Readme.md

 ![Spiraling Galaxy](bamboo-forest.jpg)

-The following repository contains scripts to interface with PID controllers and Arduinos, and Raspberry Pis.
+The following repository contains scripts to interface with PID controllers and Arduinos, and Mass Flow Control.

 There are three folders in this repository: